Collective Action projects at the Basel Institute

 - Support for various Collective Action initiatives around the world, including the Metals Technology Integrity Initiative and Banknote Ethics Initiative.

-- Two projects to strengthen the evidence base for Integrity Pacts and Certification Initiatives with funding from the KBA-NotaSys Integrity Fund.
+- A project to strengthen the evidence base for Certification Initiatives supported by the KBA-NotaSys Integrity Fund.

 - Development, with the OECD and Transparency International, of the High Level Reporting Mechanism (HLRM) to prevent corruption in public procurement projects.
 We also support governments in implementing the HLRM, such as on the Bogotá Metro project in Colombia.